simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_data_util.md

 **[Notes]**

-If it is necessary to get normal scope's expression, then use get_current_expression function instead.
+If it is necessary to get a normal scope's expression, use the get_current_expression function instead.

 ## `get_current_expression` function docstring

-Get a current expression's string.<hr>
+Get a current expression string.<hr>

 **[Returns]**